Punch!

 Punch! (パンチ!, Panchi!) is a manga written by Rie Takada, creator of Happy Hustle High.
 The series is published in Japan by Shogakukan, and in the United States in English by VIZ Media.

+Plot

-Punch! is about a young girl by the name Elle Nagahara, whose family are all involved in martial arts, her mother was a wrestling champion, her father a world lightweight boxing champion, and her grandfather the first Japanese to become the world champion of Muay Thai kickboxing.
-But the thing is—Elle doesn't want to fight!
-She just wants a normal life and everything changes when she meets a strange street fighter.
+Punch! is about a young girl named Elle Nagahara, whose family are all involved in martial arts: her mother was a wrestling champion, her father a world lightweight boxing champion, and her grandfather the first Japanese to become the world champion of Muay Thai kickboxing.
+Elle does not want to fight and wants a normal life, but her life changes when she meets a street fighter.